 Our Mission & Vision

-Our Mission: We support vulnerable and at-risk women to transition to financial and life security through career and other pathways, and we connect those women to employers and others, primarily in trades-related industries.
+Our Mission: We raise community awareness, educate and support women who are at risk or in vulnerable situations to transition to financial and life security through trades careers and pathways, and we connect those women to employers and others, primarily in trades-related industries.

 How We Help

 TWACF aims to boost Australia’s recovery and women’s financial security by encouraging employment in trades.
 We do this by:

 - Supporting vulnerable and at-risk women to transition to financial and life security through career, education and other pathways

 - Resourcing peer support groups, career and personal mentoring,